-Table 30: Examples of control measures to reduce exposure (Sharps).
-Control Approach Elimination/Substitution Examples of Control Measures Reduce and/or eliminate use of sharps where possible.
-Consider alternative methods of medication delivery, e.g. oral, topical etc. Consider use of blunt-tip suture needles where applicable, e.g. muscle, soft tissue etc. Consider needleless intravenous delivery systems. • Use an alternative method of food preparation if available.
+Control Approach Examples of Control Measure Elimination/ Substitution Reduce and/or eliminate use of sharps where possible.
+Consider alternative methods of medication delivery e.g., oral, topical.
+Consider use of blunt-tipped suture needles where applicable, e.g., muscle, soft tissue.
+Consider needleless intravenous delivery systems.
+Use an alternative method of food preparation if available.
 Engineering Controls Use guarding for kitchen equipment such as mincers, food mixers, meat slicers and vegetable slicers.
 Use sharps with safety features.
-Safe Work Practices In clinical areas: Avoid recapping of syringes; If recapping cannot be avoided, use one hand recapping techniques with assistive devices; Set up instrument trays with uniform orientation of all sharps; Separate sharp from non-sharp equipment using instruments such as forceps; - Separate used from un-used sharps; Use forceps to sort and dispose of sharp contaminated devices; - Use labelled puncture proof containers for disposal; Locate disposal containers close to immediate work area; - Never over fill sharps containers; and - Use containers designed to exclude hands/fingers.
-In the operating theatre, in addition to the above: - Use verbal cues before passing sharp instruments; Use instruments such as receptacle/tray/ container/forceps or other devices to pass sharps;
+Safe Work Practices In clinical areas: Avoid recapping of syringes; If recapping cannot be avoided, use one hand recapping techniques with assistive devices; Set up instrument trays with uniform orientation of all sharps; Separate sharp from non-sharp equipment using instruments such as forceps; Separate used from unused sharps; Use forceps to sort and dispose of sharp contaminated devices; Use labelled puncture proof containers for disposal; Locate disposal containers close to immediate work area; Never overfill sharps containers; and Use containers designed to exclude hands/fingers.
+In the operating theatre, in addition to the above: Use verbal cues before passing sharp instruments; Use instruments such as receptacle/tray/ container/forceps or other devices to pass sharps; Use instruments for retraction of tissues.
+In the kitchen and other areas where there are machines: Ensure safety guards are in place before using the machine; Do not remove safety guarding or interlocks installed on machines; Do not reach into moving parts of machines with fingers; Clean or maintain the machine only when power has been shut down; Wash and clean sharp tools separately from other instruments or utensils; Refrain from wearing loose or frayed clothing; Kitchens - Knives: Use the right knife for the task at hand; Use a flat surface or cutting board; Ensure that the knife is sharp; Store knives properly in a proper rack in a visible place; Cut away from the body when trimming, deboning or cutting; and Curl the fingers of the other hand over the object that is being cut.